 Wildlife biologists believe that hunting is not what's causing woodcock numbers to fall.
 Rather, the problem is an ongoing loss of habitat -- the places that woodcock need to feed, rest during their migrations, mate, and raise young.

-First, much of the land where woodcock once lived has been taken over by houses, roads, shopping malls, and other urban and suburban development.
-The second factor is a natural one: As brushy areas mature to become forest, they cease being useful to woodcock.
+Much land where woodcock once lived has been taken over by houses, roads, shopping malls, and other urban and suburban development.
+More important, as young forest and shrubland areas mature to become forest, they cease being useful to woodcock.

-To boost woodcock numbers, we need to improve and create the young forest that these birds need for feeding, nesting, and rearing young.
-Creating openings in dense forest and allowing the openings to grow back naturally yields important living zones for woodcock -- and also for a great many other wild species that need this sort of habitat, from chestnut-sided warblers to ruffed grouse, from cottontail rabbits to bobcats, and including such reptiles as bog and wood turtles.
+To boost woodcock numbers, we must create and renew the young forest that these birds need for feeding, nesting, and rearing young.
+Creating openings in forest and allowing them to grow back naturally yields important living zones for woodcock -- and for a great many other wild species that also need this sort of habitat, from chestnut-sided warblers to ruffed grouse, cottontail rabbits to bobcats, and including such reptiles as box and wood turtles.

 To return woodcock numbers to those of the early 1970s, approximately 21.3 million acres (8.6 million hectares) of early successional habitat (young forest and shrublands) need to be created.
 Not only do woodcock benefit from more young forest, but so do more than 50 other wild species.

-Managers and biologists develop Best Management Practices (BMPs) specific to each region for improving and creating young-forest habitat.
+Managers and biologists develop Best Management Practices (BMPs) for improving and creating young-forest habitat.

 Biologists count woodcock and monitor population response to habitat improvement.
 Radio-telemetry-based research lets biologists track which habitats woodcock use and when they use them.